Global

 Frequently asked questions

 I would like to start using the QuikRead go HbA1c test.
-Which instrument software version I need on my QuikRead go instrument?
+Which instrument software version I need on my QuikRead go Instrument?

 You should have the version 8.1.1. or newer.
 This software is suitable also for all of the other test kits that we provide.